DjurovicAleksandar/ScreenSleuth-TMDB/README.md

 Then, I created a separate component for the search results and added it to the home page.
 When a user searches for a movie, the search results component fetches the search results from the TMDB API and displays them.

-I added functionality to allow users to add movies to a watchlist and created a watchlist component to display the user's saved movies.
+I added functionality to allow users to add movies to a watchlist and created a watchlist component to display the user's saved movies, using a firebase firestore as database.

 Finally, I added some finishing touches to the application by implementing responsive design to ensure the application looked great on all devices.
 I also added some animations to make the application more interactive and engaging.